plamb/gccb_phoenix/README.md

 # Overview
+This is a DRAFT and but gives you the overview of how to do it.
+Future updates will go into more details.
+I also do not cover how to deploy your release after it's created and copied to a bucket.

 We are going to create a container with elixir and mix that gets our dependencies, compiles our app and creates the release using distillery.
 The resulting tar.gz file is then going to get copied to a release bucket and named with :appname-version-git_hash.tar.gz.

 The domain globaldomination.co is used here as an example, when you see it, you'll know you need to change something.